A. Refereed Journal Publications

 C. Oral Presentations

 Invited Talk: Professional Practice Conference at the Canadian Society of Hospital Pharmacists, February 4, 2019.
+Toronto, Ontario.
 Co-presentation with Patricia Trbovich and Maaike DeVries.
 A risk-assessment on the management of controlled substances in Ontario hospitals.
 The event was sponsored by Becton Dickinson Canada.

 Invited Talk: Education Events to Alberta Health Services in Calgary (May 15, 2018) and Edmonton (May 17, 2018).
 Co-presentation with Patricia Trbovich.
 Identifying Vulnerabilities in Hospital Medication Processes that Facilitate Diversion.
 The presentation was accredited by the Canadian Council on Continuing Education in Pharmacy.
 The events were sponsored by Becton Dickinson Canada.